satheeshkmr955/twitch-clone/feature-and-issue.md

 - [ ] logger
   - [x] server
   - [ ] client
-    Fluentd and nextjs client side collect error and send to logstash docker compose setup
+    Fluentd and nextjs client side collect error and send to logstash docker compose setup using pino
 - [ ] graphql-shield and graphql-middleware
 - [ ] loader on sign up and sign in
 - [ ] manage user